Filter by Subcategory

 Professor Katrina Magee RDH, CPHDH, MSDH

 Katrina Magee attended West Virginia University for her Bachelor of Science in Dental Hygiene and Old Dominion University for her Master of Science in Dental Hygiene.
 She earned her Certified Public Health Certification from NHTI.
 She has taught at Old Dominion University in Virginia, Idaho State University, and the University of New Mexico in Albuquerque.
 She has been teaching full-time at NHTI since 2004.
-Professor Magee has practiced in various setting throughout the country including private practice, state prisons, schools, Indian reservations, youth centers, and long-term care.
+Professor Magee has practiced in various settings throughout the country including private practice, state prisons, schools, Indian reservations, youth centers, and long-term care.

 Katrina has taught several dental hygiene courses throughout her years in education.
 Currently she is the Dental Hygiene Community Clinic Coordinator and teaches community dental health theory, preventive oral health strategies, research methodologies, evidence-based dentistry, educational theory, service-learning, oral histology, head and neck anatomy, administration of local anesthesia and the administration of nitrous oxide sedation.
 In addition, she is involved in clinical teaching on site and off-site in alternative public health settings.